-Any supervisor or manager who becomes aware of workplace conduct that could be reasonably believed to be a serious threat or violent act must take immediate action as follows in the order outlined below.
+Any supervisor or manager who becomes aware of workplace conduct that could be reasonably believed to be a serious threat or being informed of such a threat, the supervisor shall:violent act must take immediate action as follows in the order outlined below.

-- .31 First, immediately gather enough information necessary to make a reasonable determination as to which of the following exists in the workplace:

-- (1) A Violent Act

-- (2) An imminent threat

-- (3) A non-imminent serious threat

-- (4) Other workplace issues not covered in this policy section

-.32 Action Required for Violet Acts in the Workplace and/or Imminent Threats:
+- .21 Obtain written reports from the victim(s) and/or persons who witnessed the threatening behavior. - File a ".31 First, immediately gather enough information necessary to make a reasonable determination as to which of the following exists in the workplace: - (1) A Violent Act - (2) An imminent threat report" - (3) A non-imminent serious threat - (4) Other workplace issues not covered in this policy section - .32 Action Required for Violet Acts in the Workplace and/or Imminent Threats:

-Call 911 immediately and follow all instructions given by police.
-If you are in danger apply the principles in Run, Hide, Fight training.
+Call 911 immediately and follow all instructions given by TPD.
+If you are in danger practice the principles in Run, Hide, Fight training.

-As soon as it's safe to do so and once you've ended the 911 call, immediately notify City Security Management at 918-504-6799 or 918-596-9100.
-Security will coordinate with the Personnel Director.
+- As soon as it's safe to do so and once you've ended the 911 call, immediately notify City Security Management at 918-504-6799 or 918-596-9100.
+Security will coordinate with the Tulsa Police Department regarding the Personnel Director.
 Follow all instructions from TPD, Security, and/or HR while an incident or investigation is underway.
-Do not take any action that could potentially interfere with or compromise a TPD, HR or Security Investigation.
+Do not take any action that could potentially interfere with or compromise a TPD, HR or Security Investigation. - .23 Verbally inform the employee who made the threat that a Police Report has been filed.